BulkiestPizza/Notes/Ancient History/Term 2/Julia Agrippina.md

 ## Suetonius
 Source 5
 Nero's father said that "nothing that was not abominable and a public bane could be born of Agrippina and himself."
-This implies that people saw Nero as a bad sign even before his birth
+This implies that people saw Nero as a bad sign even before his birth.

 Source 6
 it was said that Nero had an incestuous relationships with his mother

-Nero had stains on his clothing after riding with his mother
+Nero had stains on his clothing after riding with his mother It implies that incestuous relationships
+Source 7

-Caligula had incestuous relationships with his sisters, with his wife watching ]
+Caligula had incestuous relationships with his sisters, with his wife watching